SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 ## Adaptation[ScrumPillars:Adaption]

-If any aspects of a process deviate outside acceptable limits or if the resulting product is unacceptable[DefinitionOfDone], the process being applied[ScrumEvents] or the materials being produced[ScrumArtifacts] must be adjusted[ScrumPillars:Adaption].
+If any aspects of a process deviate outside acceptable limits or if the resulting product is unacceptable[ScrumArtefact:Increment:Commitment:DefinitionOfDone], the process being applied[ScrumEvents] or the materials being produced[ScrumArtifacts] must be adjusted[ScrumPillars:Adaption].
 The adjustment[ScrumPillars:Adaption] must be made as soon as possible to minimize further deviation.

 Adaptation[ScrumPillars:Adaption] becomes more difficult when the people involved are not empowered or self-managing[#SelfManagement].